A Highly Linear and Flexible FPGA-Based Time-to-Digital Converter: Conclusion

 In summary, the main contributions of the proposed TDC are as follows:

 \begin{enumerate}[1)] \item The concept of the states-based TDC is proposed.
-Compared with the traditional thermometer code based TDC, this method encodes the TDC with real states from the TDL, which contributes to the higher raw linearity and significantly reduced empty histogram bins. \item The RSE-based bin configuration is able to predict the time resolution, DNL and INL prior to the implementation hence achieving a TDC with flexible time resolution and the highest level linearity. \item A half-sized TDL, which utilizes half of the resources of one traditional delay line, is proposed.
-Additionally, interleaved histograms are applied for continuous data collection and transfer without deadtime. \item Code density test and time interval test were applied to evaluate the efficiency of the proposed method for time resolutions from 5.00ps to 87.74ps.
-Results show the states based TDC achieves better raw linearity compared with the previous studies within DNL of [-1.00, -1.53] for 5.00ps with empty histogram bins less than 0.1\%, [-0.44,0.49] for 10.04ps and [-0.07, 0.05] for 87.73ps with no empty bins observed.
+Compared with the traditional thermometer code based TDC, this method encodes the TDC with real states from the TDL, which contributes to the higher raw linearity and eliminates empty histogram bins. \item The RSE-based bin configuration is able to predict the time resolution, DNL and INL prior to the implementation hence achieving a TDC with flexible time resolution and the highest level of linearity at certain time resolution. \item A half-sized TDL, which utilizes half of the resources of one traditional delay line, is proposed.
+Additionally, interleaved histograms are applied for continuous data collection and transfer without deadtime. \item Code density test and time interval test were applied to evaluate the efficiency of the proposed method for time resolutions from 5.00~ps to 87.74~ps.
+Results show the states based TDC achieves better raw linearity compared with the previous studies, with DNL of \mbox{[-1.00, -1.53]} for 5.00~ps, \mbox{[-0.44, 0.49]} for 10.04~ps and \mbox{[-0.07, 0.05]} for 87.73~ps, with no empty bins observed.

 \end{enumerate}